 For example, you plan to launch a new startup in your local community – but struggle to decide the niche you want to enter.
 Since you’ve been a technophile your whole life, part of you desires to invest in a gadget store.
 If you’re passionate about your business, success will come – right?

 What are the possible outcomes of this venture?
-Does the local market have a need for a new gadget store?
-How much do I need to get started – and how much should I sell to make a profit?
+Does the local market need a new gadget store?
+How much do I need to get started, and how much should I sell to make a profit?

 6 Ways to Strengthen Your Analytical Skills

 By now, you may be wondering how to be more analytical.
 There are several approaches when it comes to developing an individual’s analytical mindset and skills.
 For instance, psychologists agree that reading fantasy stories as a child can help sharpen critical thinking.

 Research also suggests that undergoing traditional education has a positive effect on a person’s IQ and analytical skills.

 But as an adult, such opportunities to hone your analytical skills no longer apply.
 That’s why you need to devise a more deliberate, active approach yourself.

 Below are a few strategies to get you started:

 Developing a profitable business idea, whether you pursue them or not, involves numerous challenges.
 You need a ton of research, computations, and problem-solving to create a tangible business plan.

 You can organize your ideas with a note-taking tool like Microsoft OneNote or Evernote.
 Doing so will allow you to delve deeper into your analysis, organize your findings, and stay focused on roadblocks as well as how to solve them.